TCL0001/TCL0001/README.md

 👋 Hi, I'm @TCL0001, co-founder of LightLABS and PRYSM Network.
-We're building a next-gen ICS hub blockchain focused on supporting consumer chains, cutting costs, bridging PoW assets into DeFi, and extending security to chains beyond the ecosystem.
+We're building a next-gen ICS hub focused on supporting consumer chains, cutting costs, bridging PoW assets into DeFi, and extending security to chains beyond the ecosystem.

 Reach me here: